 - Air Freight & Logistics

-There is no discernible pattern to SI thresholds, in some cases there is an absolute restriction on investment.
-See here for a list of lowest Sensitive Industries thresholds by jurisdiction.
+There is no discernible pattern to SI thresholds.
+In some cases, there is an absolute restriction on investment.
+See here for a list of the lowest Sensitive Industries thresholds by jurisdiction.

 Some jurisdictions will apply certain thresholds to foreign investors only (e.g. Japan).

 Q. How does FundApps Sensitive Industries work?